knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

         gapi.auth.signIn();
     });

-Refresh the page now.
+Refresh the page.
 Instantly, the Sign in button disappears and our circles show up.
 Whether we're managing the access token on the server or in JavaScript, we can make it persist throughout a session.
 This isn't always clear, since the Facebook and Google SDK's do a lot automatically for us.
 Just keep thinking